TobikoData/sqlmesh/docs/concepts/models/managed_models.md

 Therefore, we try to not create managed tables unnecessarily.
 For example, in [forward-only plans](../plans.md#forward-only-change) we just create a normal table to preview the changes and only re-create the managed table on deployment to prod.

 !!! warning
     Due to the use of normal tables for dev previews, it is possible to write a query that uses features that are available to normal tables in the target engine but not managed tables.
-This could result in a scenario where a plan works in a virtual environment but fails when deployed to production.
+This could result in a scenario where a plan works in a dev environment but fails when deployed to production.

     We believe the cost savings are worth it, however please [reach out](https://tobikodata.com/slack) if this is causes problems for you.